Stakeholder Analysis and Stakeholder Management

 In this model, stakeholders can be grouped in four classes.

-Power and Interest model is helpful for managing stakeholders and their requirements.
+Like other models, power and interest model is helpful for managing stakeholders and their requirements.
 Establishing and efficient stakeholder management strategy is important for saving time while managing stakeholders.
 Because a project manager can not make the same effort while managing stakeholders with different priorities.
 Inherently, managing stakeholders with high power and interest is more time consuming than managing stakeholders with low power and interest.